-Location of placement of Thermocouples.
+Location and placement of Thermocouples.

 Clean the top of the BGA component to be profiled.
-Place the tip of Thermocouple #2 on the center of the BGA component.
-Apply High Temperature Tape to temporarily hold the Thermocouple in position.
-Tape should not cover the tip of the Thermocouple.
+Place the tip of thermocouple #2 on the center of the BGA component.
+Apply high temperature tape to temporarily hold the thermocouple in position.
+Tape should not cover the tip of the thermocouple.
 (See Figure 1)